 Third, in certain cases, there are very short deadlines.
 For example: in a felony case, a Defendant has only ten days to request a preliminary hearing (this is critical); or, in a DWUI case, a Defendant has only ten days to request a hearing in regards to their drivers license (this is also critical).

 For more information on Aftermath Of An Arrest In Maryland, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.